acquiredsecurity/forensic-timeliner/README.md

 ---

-Event Log Filters
-Define EventChannelFilters per channel in your YAML configuration like so:

 ## Event Log Filters

-Define EventChannelFilters per channel in your YAML configuration like so:
+Define EventChannelFilters per channel in your YAML configuration as seen below.
+Spport for [] to include an entire event log as needed.

 ```
 event_channel_filters:
-  Application: [1000, 1001]
+  Application: []
   Microsoft-Windows-PowerShell/Operational: [4100, 4103, 4104]
   Microsoft-Windows-RemoteDesktopServices-RdpCoreTS/Operational: [72, 98, 104, 131, 140]
   Microsoft-Windows-TerminalServices-LocalSessionManager/Operational: [21, 22]